An overview of research resources centred around monetarism, central banks and inflation, created by the IIMR and its staff.

 How integrated the economies under monetary unions are?
 We have collated an overall index of monetary integration by comparing four fundamental factors (cycle synchronicity, competitiveness, public finances and monetary dispersion) across the nineteen Eurozone Member States as they joined the Euro Area.
 We have also calculated the same indices to measure the degree of macroeconomic integration across the different regions and nations within the UK and the States in the USA.
-Further details can be accessed here.
+Further details can be accessed in our Eurozone index.

 The Institute of International Monetary Research organises occasional conferences on the subjects of money and banking (See our events page for details of future events.)
-Papers from past conferences can be accessed here.
+You can also read our papers from past conferences.

 The money gap

 If maximal, sustainable, long-term output growth is desired, ensuring that the rate of money growth required for it is extant is essential.
-An analysis of this topic can be accessed here.
+Access our analysis of the money gap.